utelecon/utelecon.github.io/en/articles/goodnotes-writing/index.md

 <img src="pic04.jpeg">
 </figure>

-The Pen tool is the most basic handwriting tool on the page.
+The Pen Tool is the most basic handwriting tool on the page.
 You can choose from three pen options: fountain pen, ball pen and brush pen.

 The handwriting of each pen is as shown in the images below.